jeandat/learning-ionic/README.md

   - Clear responses and images caches
   - Disable animations for less capable devices
   - Disable google analytics

+## Build

+- Complete build powered by grunt and npm:
+    - CSS:
+        - SASS compilation
+        - Auto imports of SASS partials
+        - Auto prefixing of css vendors (code is easier to read and write)
+    - Javascript:
+        - Concatenation and minification
+        - Angular annotations for dependency injection (avoid us to use annotations or the array notation - code is easier to read and write)
+    - JADE:
+        - Templates compilation as a javascript bundle (avoid to compile templates at runtime)
+    - Quality:
+        - JSHINT: analyse structure
+        - JSCS: analyse form
+    - Release:
+        - Version bumping
+        - Changelog generation
+    - Doc:
+        - GROC: to read existing code easily
+        - PLATO: sonar light to anaylyse code quality
+    - Watchers for css, javascript and templates
+    - Unit tests: local and remote
+    - Simple and very readable declaration of grunt aliases via a YAML file
+    - Pattern replacements for build instrumentation based on context

 - Travis CI:
     - Web build
     - Local unit tests (PhantomJS)
     - Remote unit tests (emulators on SauceLabs)

 - Greenhouse CI:
     - Native build
     - Local unit tests (PhantomJS)
     - Remote unit tests (emulators on SauceLabs)
     - Crashlytics Beta deployment

 - Coverage report on codecov.io

 # Prerequisites

-Cordova, Ionic, Bower and Grunt should be installed globally, they will delegate to a local instance if any :
+Cordova, Ionic, Bower and Grunt should be installed globally, they will delegate to a local instance if any:

 ```bash
 npm i -g cordova ionic bower grunt-cli
 ```

-iOS deployment tools should also be installed globally as recommended by Ionic for practical reasons too :
+iOS deployment tools should also be installed globally as recommended by Ionic for practical reasons too:

 ```bash
 npm i -g ios-sim ios-deploy
 ```